-MEETINGS: The class meets Mondays at 4 p.m. in the Point Weekly office in the basement of the Bond Academic Center.
+MEETINGS: The class meets Mondays at 4 p.m. on Zoom until further notice.
 The first 30 minutes or so are a critique of that day's paper by the professor, and the rest of the time is brainstorming story ideas and content planning.